thotypous/moodle-assign-scripts/README.md

 # moodle-assign-scripts

-Send assignment files and grades to Moodle (even when webservice api is not enabled)
+Suppose your students do assignments outside Moodle.
+These scripts allow to send the assignment files and grades to Moodle so that the students can only see their own assignments.